 VPC peering is a great way to isolate and securely route traffic between two VPC instances hosted either (1) with the same AWS account or (2) across separately owned AWS accounts.
 This will enable resources to communicate using private IP addresses rather than public (vulnerable) IPs.
 Some PaaS/SaaS vendors like Mulesoft leverage common cloud hosting providers like AWS on the backend of their tool, which allows you to peer their individual networks.
 Enterprises can leverage the existing infrastructure of an AWS VPC to establish peer connections that keep traffic securely within a single cloud provider network, while reducing network transit costs and improving network latency.

 As more organizations move to the cloud, CIOs and IT administrators need a strategy for secure cloud access that accounts for the myriad of threats in today’s cyber landscape.
 Designing an Internet-isolated cloud environment is one of the most effective ways to hedge against cyberattacks and secure assets, ensuring your enterprise can realize the full value of cloud computing and gain a competitive edge.

-We design, create, modernize, integrate, and secure mission critical systems and business applications for government organizations to improve the health, security, and well-being of all Americans.
-To learn more about Halfaker, please email [email protected].
+Halfaker and Associates, an SAIC company, designs, creates, modernizes, integrates, and secures mission critical systems and business applications for government organizations to improve the health, security, and well-being of all Americans.
+To learn more about Halfaker, please email [email protected]